No one likes to think about the bad things that could happen to their home.

 - iTrackmine: A free inventory app.
 It walks you through your home, asking you to document all your items, even the ones you might forget.

-- Delicious Library app: Allows Mac users to scan barcodes or add items manually.
+- Delicious Library app: This allows Mac users to scan barcodes or add items manually.

 - Evernote: A great place to keep all your files, including content inventories.
 You can take photos of your contents and add them to your notes